Strict solutions to stochastic parabolic evolution equations in M-type 2 Banach spaces: Main results

-\end{theorem} \begin{proof} The uniqueness of strict solutions has been verified in Theorem \ref{uniqueness}.
-We shall construct a strict solution based on the solution formulation.
+\begin{proof} Uniqueness of strict solutions has already been verified by Theorem \ref{uniqueness}.
+It suffices to construct a strict solution based on the solution formula.
 We divide the proof into several steps.
+Throughout the proof, we denote by $C$ some universal constant, which depends on the exponents.

 {\bf Step 1}.
 For $0\leq \theta\leq 1,$ put